 Blood Stained Eggs

-Remedy: As mentioned, blood stained eggs happen from a variety of reasons and, usually, there is no need for concern.
-However, if you see blood on the eggs daily or notice blood on the hens rear area (vent), it may be time to call your local veterinarian for guidance.
+Remedy: As mentioned, blood-stained eggs happen for a variety of reasons and, usually, there is no need for concern.
+However, if you see blood on the eggs daily or notice blood on the hens’ rear area (vent), it may be time to call your local veterinarian for guidance.